WWE Smackdown preview: John Cena match, King and Queen of the Ring semifinal matches - Pro Wrestling Dot Net

 -Randy Orton vs. Sami Zayn in a King of the Ring semifinal match

--Alexa Bliss vs. TBD in a Queen of the Ring semifinal match
+-Alexa Bliss vs. Asuka in a Queen of the Ring semifinal match

-Powell’s POV: Bliss will face the winner of the Asuka vs. Stephanie Vaquer vs. Ivy Nile vs. Raquel Rodriguez in a four-way that will be held on Monday’s Raw.
-Smackdown will be live on Friday from Grand Rapids, Michigan at Van Andel Arena.
+Powell’s POV: Smackdown will be live from Grand Rapids, Michigan at Van Andel Arena.
 Join me for my weekly live review as the show airs on Fridays on USA Network at 7CT/8ET.
 My same-night audio reviews are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment